Pluviolithic/mh-recipe-optimizer/README.md

 * Change directory into the cloned project (e.g. `cd mh-recipe-optimizer`)
 * Run `git submodule update --init --recursive`.
 * Finally, run `pip install -r requirements.txt` to add the Python dependencies for the project.
+    * You may have to run `pip install lxml` as well.

 ## Running the Script
-* `Python3 optimize.py Full Item Name` (as of right now, the program does not accept partial or lowercase names)
+`Python3 optimize.py Full Item Name` (as of right now, the program does not accept partial or lowercase names).
-    * You can use arguments such as `-r` to optimize based on rarity, `-s` to optimize based on shard cost, or `-a` to include advanced reborns.
-    * As of right now, you cannot do `-r` and `-s` simultaneously.
-* You may add items to an exclude list in `exclude.txt`.
+You can use arguments such as `-r` to optimize based on rarity, `-s` to optimize based on shard sell value, -b to optimize for shard buy cost, or `-a` to include advanced reborns.
+For those users who are interested in seeing more of what's going on under the hood, use the `-p` option and scroll up through the output.
+As of right now, you cannot do `-r` and `-s` or `-b` simultaneously.
+You may add items to an exclude list in `exclude.txt`.
 All the slipstreams are excluded by default.
 Feel free to modify as needed.
 Syntax rules for exclusion are explained in the file comments.

 ## Examples
 ```